YashLadlapure/chatbot-project-2025/README.md

    - Clear Docker cache: `docker system prune -a`
    - Rebuild: `docker-compose up --build --force-recreate`

+4. **Gemini API errors**
+   - Verify your API key is correct
+   - Check API key is set in environment variables
+   - Ensure you have API quota available
+   - Visit https://makersuite.google.com to check API status

 ## 🔒 Security

 - Keep dependencies updated
 - Use environment variables for sensitive data
 - Enable HTTPS in production
 - Implement rate limiting for API endpoints
+- Never commit API keys or secrets
+- Use `.env.template` for reference, not actual credentials

 ## 🚧 Best Practices